 Enter the original deposit amount and the lease start and end dates.
 The calculator determines the days the deposit was held and calculates interest using simple interest.
 The interest rate should match the rate your bank paid on the investment account — check the account statement.

-Enter any deductions only for damages beyond fair wear and tear, supported by invoices.
-The calculator shows the correct refund amount and the 14-day deadline by which it must be paid.
-If no exit inspection was conducted, note that the landlord may not be entitled to deduct for damages.
+Enter deductions only for damages beyond fair wear and tear, supported by invoices.
+The calculator shows the correct refund amount and the 7 or 14-day deadline by which it must be paid.
+If no outgoing inspection was conducted, the landlord cannot deduct for damages under the RHA.

 Generate a Compliant Rental Agreement